What is a DAO?

 There’s a lot to gain by adopting DAO technology and welcoming an evolving connected landscape for everyone.
 We could benefit from decentralized voting that doesn’t require upper management.
 Additionally, community participation means we all have a say in how a platform is run.

-That does come at a cost, though, since each DAO’s smart contracts, or modus operandi, are available for anyone to investigate and possibly manipulate.
-It might also be worthwhile to think about the fact that this technology is relatively new, and DAOs have a long way to go before they can become mainstream.
+That does come at a cost, though.
+Since each DAO’s smart contracts, or modus operandi, are available for anyone to investigate and possibly manipulate.
+It might also be worthwhile to think about the fact that this technology is relatively new.
+DAOs have a long way to go before they can become mainstream.

-It could also be a while before DAOs become stabilized as democratic entities, and find the balance between fairness and an ideal operative process.
+It could also be a while before DAOs become stabilized as democratic entities.
+Finding the balance between fairness and an ideal operative process.

 The global crypto market cap keeps growing, and when you think about it, the entire market is founded on the very principles of DAOs.